aims-api/aims-node/.changeset/twelve-nails-invite.md

 ---
-"@aims-api/aims-node": patch
+'@aims-api/aims-node': patch
 ---

-npm publishing using circle-ci and changesets/cli
+linting and testing with circle-ci, publishing to npm using changesets/cli